As told to Victoria Kirby

 Consider what other benefits might help you feel good about accepting the offer if the salary seems low to you, and there isn’t room for negotiation i.e. signing bonuses, relocation, additional PTO benefits, flexibility on work locations and schedules, etc. Also make sure you’re not overlooking any extra benefits that help offset your lifestyle costs.
 At True Search, we give employees a monthly health and wellness stipend to use toward things like a gym membership and meditation app subscriptions.
 Some companies may offer separate bonus funds to pay for extra benefits yearly.

-Remember, all your leverage happens at the beginning of your negotiating conversations, so if you come in at the ninth inning with another ask, not only will you annoy your new employer, it’s unlikely they’ll grant your request when it’s coming so late in the game.
+Remember, all your leverage happens at the beginning of your negotiating conversations, so if you come in at the ninth inning with another ask, not only will you annoy your new employer, it’s unlikely they’ll grant your request when it’s coming so late in the game. - Know when to stop pushing.

 When you receive a firm no on a request, usually along the lines of, “I’m sorry but we unfortunately cannot be flexible in this area whatsoever,” that’s your cue to let it be.
 Pushing back when the company has made it clear they can’t budge on this point won’t change their minds — you run the risk of coming across as overly aggressive.

 Though it might be difficult to negotiate a more elevated title or increasing severance, be cognizant of the verbal cues being communicated back as the company might be firm on some points.
 Typically, the cost of benefits is standard and not subject to negotiation.
-That said, if you or your family member has a specific health concern, your future employer may work with you to secure the coverage you need.
+That said, if you or your family member has a specific health concern, your future employer may work with you to secure the coverage you need. - If you’re at the executive level, consider hiring an attorney to review your offer.

 There comes a point when a job offer is complex enough that you’d benefit from engaging an employment lawyer to review the details, which is usually when you get to the senior executive level.
 If the offer includes possible restrictions for a future move where your livelihood might be impacted, such as not being able to work for a competitor for two years, or if there’s company equity at stake, you’ll want an attorney to review these details.
 An employment attorney can run anywhere from $400 to $700 per hour, depending on where you live — though in some cases for very high-level jobs, the employer hiring you may cover some of, or all of, your attorney costs.